lastromanticx/rails-and-javascript-assessment/README.md

 As with allocating logic to models and helpers as much as possible, as much as I could, I chose to extract reusable views into partials - the same form for `new` and `edit`, as well as a `top` and `bottom` Boostrap column layout; and the customary `nav` and flash message templating.
 Validation errors are rendered with a Boostrap 'alert' class.
 A partial and ListsHelper extract the formatting for search query results.

 This version of Lists uses jQuery and an Active Model Serialization JSON Backend for the lists index and show page (the latter includes a new task form as well).
 One of the challenges was to customize the list serializer to also return a permission status for rendering the edit link as well as including the custom 'collaborators' method.
-Additionally, implementing submission error display invloved a javascript model formatter and jQuery DOM manipulation.
+Additionally, implementing submission error display invloved a javascript model formatter and jQuery DOM manipulation; and appending a new tag without refresh also required significant consideration and implementation.

 ### Controllers